schmidtniko/multi_dof_kinematic_calibration/README.md

 ...
 ```

-* The *images* folder is supposed to contain all images that you want to use for calibration.
-Currently, all png and jpg files within the folder are being used.
-Note that they all have to have the same size, and they all have to correspond to the camera intrinsics specified in the *camera_intrinsics.json* file.
+* The file *reconstruction.json* contains the reference geometry.
+It needs to be created using the [visual_marker_mapping](https://github.com/cfneuhaus/visual_marker_mapping) tool.
+Please refer to the README file in that project for information about this.
+* The folders *my_camera* and *my_laser* depend on the concrete sensor setup that is being optimized.
+TODO
-* The camera_intrinsics.json file is something you have to create before mapping (it is not required for detection only).
-See the [File Formats](#file-formats) section on how to create this one.
+* The file *calibration_data.json* is the main file that describes the calibration problem.
+See [File Formats](#file-formats) section on how to create this one.
-* Results of our tools are automatically written to the root of the project path.
-For example the marker detection writes a file called "marker_detections.json" to the root.
-The reconstruction result file is called "reconstruction.json".
+* After completion, our tool writes a *vis.json* file to the current directory.

 ## Running